 Survive the Streets had its first fundraiser (outside of our home) on Nov 5th.
-For those of you who don’t know, Survive the Streets is the non profit my wife and I started 17 years ago.
+For those of you who don’t know, Survive the Streets is the non-profit my wife and I started 17 years ago.
 We help the homeless each year on Thanksgiving day by providing a free pop-up store for them to get what they need to help them through the winter months.
 We give out hundreds of warm-weather-gear items like gloves, socks, sleeping bags, backpacks, hoodies, coats, hygiene kits and more.
 With each Package Guard sold, we give back to our community!

 Back to the fundraiser… We were nervous about doing a fundraiser for more than just our friends like we had done the last several years at our home.
 But we committed to at least trying it to see if we could put 75-100 people in a room and have a FUN event.
 And the results were…..